mieubrisse/personal-writing/an-efficient-writing-system/post.md

 I also have Raycast bind `hyper-t` to my terminal ([iTerm](https://iterm2.com/)), so I can get to it with one keypress.

+Often I rename the post in the course of writing, meaning the Git branch no longer matches the post name.

+This is fine; I just change the `title:` in the post and `git mv` to rename the directory.
+My `pf` tool searches based on directory name (not Git branch name) so it doesn't matter.

 TODO SUBSCRIBE BUTTON

 Publishing